 - 4. "Gross vehicle mass" of a vehicle means the maximum mass of the fully laden solo vehicle, based on its construction and design performances, as declared by the manufacturer.
-This shall be less than or equal to the sum of the maximum axles' capacity. - 5.
-"Gross Train Mass" of a power driven vehicle means the technically permissible maximum mass of the laden vehicle combination, as declared by the manufacturer of the towing vehicle.
+This shall be less than or equal to the sum of the maximum axles' (group of axles) capacity. - 5.
+"Gross Train Mass" of a power driven vehicle means the technically permissible maximum mass of the laden vehicle combination, as declared by the manufacturer of the towing vehicle. - 6.
+Occupant mass - 6.1.
+"Driver Mass" means the nominal mass of a driver that shall be 75 kg (subdivided into 68 kg occupant mass at the seat and 7 kg luggage mass in accordance with ISO standard 2416-1992).